 Start by defining what you want to accomplish with this journal, it will help you organize your mind and skip the confusion.
 Here are some examples for inspiration:

-- Write about my problems and reduce my overthinking
+• Write about my feelings and reduce my overthinking

 Doing this will help you recognize your ‘why’ in the first place.
 Therefore, you will be clear and honest with yourself.
 Not to mention that with every new project, you ought to set a goal for it, a ‘why’ to keep you going and always remind you of the purpose.